 - University of Edinburgh Library (membership status, title, name, postal address) if a Member chooses to register to use the library facilities.

 The Society has no subcontractors nor suppliers who have access to membership data other than as highlighted above, and member information is not shared with third parties.

 Member (and non-member) information will be kept for as long as a relationship exists between an individual and the Society, and thereafter only such information as needed for legitimate purposes (e.g. financial transactions for seven years) is retained.
 The Archivist may retain limited membership information to fulfil the responsibility of the Society to maintain the continuity of its historical archive which dates from 1834.

-The Membership Secretary retains digital data and hardcopy (e.g. member application forms, gift aid declaration forms, correspondence).
+The Membership Secretary retains digital data and hardcopy (e.g. record of applications, gift aid forms and correspondence).
 The Excursion Bookings Secretary and the Long Excursion Organiser keep hardcopy and digital data of participants to facilitate the running of events.
 This is reduced to a digital list of names and email addresses after each session, and in addition the Long Excursion Organiser retains a secure hardcopy excursion archive.
 Any lists previously sent to other Council Officers are deleted.
 The Publications Sales Officer retains only the names of purchasers and amount paid as digital data after each session.
 The Treasurer retains hardcopy and digital data required for the financial reconciliation of subscriptions, sales and excursions, and annual accounting.
 Signed annual accounts are held in perpetuity by the Society.
-The Gift Aid Authorised Official retains a copy of the data submitted to HMRC in line with HMRC regulations
+The Gift Aid Authorised Official retains a copy of the data submitted to HMRC in line with HMRC regulations.

 Who Is responsible for ensuring compliance?